National School Lunch Program (NSLP)

 - Memorandum from State Superintendent Carolyn Stanford Taylor

 - School Lunch Hero Day - School Nutrition Association

 - USDA Team Nutrition Infographic: MyPlate Guide To School Lunch

-- Fact Sheet: Schools Serving, Kids Eating Healthier School meals Thanks to Healthy, Hunger-Free Kids Act, sent 09/01/2015 from USDA Office of Communications
+- Fact Sheet: Schools Serving, Kids Eating Healthier School meals Thanks to Healthy, Hunger-Free Kids Act 09/01/2015, USDA

 - A Signed Letter from Michelle Obama Praising the Work of School Nutrition Professionals